Welding Cracks & How to Prevent Them

 5. Avoid Extreme Concave or Convex-shaped Beads

 Concave beads lack filler metal deposition and have insufficient material to withstand the residual stresses.
-This can cause cracking.
+This aspect can cause cracking.

-However, highly convex-shaped beads are not a solution.
-Excessive weld reinforcement provides too much filler metal.
 So, as this extreme volume of metal shrinks as the metal solidifies, the internal stresses are more substantial compared to “normal” welds.

 This harsh transition acts as a stress concentration point (stress raiser) and causes cracking.